-Staff is seeking approval of the Title VI equity analysis required in order to charge the peak rail fare during regional events.
-This action item will be reviewed by the Finance and Capital Committee at the December 13th Meeting.
+Staff is seeking approval of the Title VI equity analysis required for changes in parking fees at Metrorail stations.
+This action item will be reviewed by the Board's Finance and Capital Committee on December 13th.

-Based on the Title VI equity analysis, staff has determined that the proposed fare change does not result in a disparate impact (DI) on minority populations or a disproportionate burden (DB) on low-income populations.
+Based on the Title VI equity analysis, staff has determined that the proposed parking rate changes do not result in a disparate impact (DI) on minority populations or a disproportionate burden (DB) on low-income populations.

-Fare Change Proposal
+Fare Change Proposals